 - T. Lancaster and S. J. Blundell, “Quantum Field Theory for the Gifted Amateur”

 - M. Peskin and D. V. Schroeder, “An Introduction to Quantum Field Theory”

 - A. Zee, “Quantum Field Theory in a Nutshell”

 - A. Altland and B. Simons, “Condensed Matter Field Theory”

 Finally, check out this great film about Hideki Yukawa.

 Fermi Problems (Estimation and Dimensional Analysis)

 Click here for a copy of my problem sheet on Fermi estimation.
-Being able to rapidly estimate quantities to an order of magnitude will be among the most vital skills you will learn in a physics degree.
 There are two excellent references I know of, both highly worth a read and freely available online:

 - “Order-of-Magnitude Physics: Understanding the World with Dimensional Analysis, Guesswork, and White Lies” by P. Goldreich, S. Mahajan, and S. Phinney (issued by Stanford and available here)

 - “Modern Physics from an Elementary Point of View” by V. F. Weisskopf (issued by CERN and available here)